lucy-schick/dff-2022/scripts/qgis/README.md

 ## `rfp_source_bcdata.sh`

   1. edit `rfp_source_bcdata.txt` as needed, listing all layers to be downloaded via bcdata/WFS
+  2. source the file and include **double quoted list of single quoted** (ex. "'BULK', 'KLUM'") watershed groups to run the script and define the study area boundaries.
-  2. To update an existing `background_layers.gpkg` file non-interactively - include the `update` flag.  if a file named `background_layers.gpkg` exists in the `scripts/qgis` directory it will ask the user if they want to start over (yes) or update the existing geopackage (no).
+  3.To update an existing `background_layers.gpkg` file non-interactively - include the `update` flag.
+Ff a file named `background_layers.gpkg` exists in the `scripts/qgis` directory it will ask the user if they want to start over (yes) or update the existing geopackage (no).
-  2. Once input has been put to console the script will download these layers to `.geojson`, for given study area (optionally with timer - `time `), loaded to `background_layers.gpkg` with clip (or query) associated with watershed group polygons supplied in command to run the script:
+  4. Once input has been put to console the script will download `rfp_source_bcdata.txt` layers to `.geojson`, for given study area (optionally with timer - `time `) and load to `background_layers.gpkg` with clip associated with watershed group polygons supplied in command to run the script:

     Non interactive: